-Notwithstanding any contrary provision of a rental agreement or of
+Notwithstanding any contrary provision of a rental agreement or of subchapter 2 of this chapter:

-(4) If the landlord does not change the locks as requested, the protected tenant may change the locks without the landlord's prior knowledge or permission, provided that the protected tenant shall:

-- (A) ensure that the new locks, and the quality of the installation, equal or exceed the quality of the original; - (B) notify the landlord of the change within 24 hours of installation; and - (C) provide the landlord with a key to the new locks. - (5) Unless otherwise agreed to by the parties, a protected tenant is responsible for the costs of installation of new locks pursuant to this section. - (6)(A) A protected tenant may request permission of a landlord to install additional security measures on the premises, including a security system or security camera. - (B) A protected tenant: - (i) shall submit his or her request not less than seven days prior to installation; - (ii) shall ensure the quality and safety of the security measures and of their installation; - (iii) is responsible for the costs of installation and operation of the security measures; and - (iv) is liable for damages resulting from installation.
+- (1) Subject to subdivision (2) of this subsection, a protected tenant may request that a landlord change the locks of a dwelling unit within 48 hours following the request: - (A) based on a fear of imminent harm to any protected tenant due to abuse, sexual assault, or stalking; or - (B) if any protected tenant was a victim of sexual assault that occurred on the premises within the six months preceding the date of his or her request. - (2) If the perpetrator of abuse, sexual assault, or stalking is also a tenant in the dwelling unit, the protected tenant shall include with his or her request a copy of a court order that requires the perpetrator to leave the premises. - (3) If the landlord changes the locks as requested, the landlord shall provide a key to the new locks to each tenant of the dwelling unit, not including the perpetrator of the abuse, sexual assault, or stalking who is subject to a court order to leave the premises. - (4) If the landlord does not change the locks as requested, the protected tenant may change the locks without the landlord's prior knowledge or permission, provided that the protected tenant shall: - (A) ensure that the new locks, and the quality of the installation, equal or exceed the quality of the original; - (B) notify the landlord of the change within 24 hours of installation; and - (C) provide the landlord with a key to the new locks. - (5) Unless otherwise agreed to by the parties, a protected tenant is responsible for the costs of installation of new locks pursuant to this section. - (6)(A) A protected tenant may request permission of a landlord to install additional security measures on the premises, including a security system or security camera.

+(B) A protected tenant:

+- (i) shall submit his or her request not less than seven days prior to installation; - (ii) shall ensure the quality and safety of the security measures and of their installation; - (iii) is responsible for the costs of installation and operation of the security measures; and - (iv) is liable for damages resulting from installation. - (C) A landlord shall not unreasonably refuse a protected tenant's request to install additional security measures pursuant to this subdivision (6).

-(C) A landlord shall not unreasonably refuse a protected tenant's request to install additional security measures pursuant to this subdivision (6). § 4474.
-CONFIDENTIALITY documentation or information concerning a protected tenant's status as a victim of abuse, sexual assault, or stalking shall keep the documentation or information confidential and shall not allow or provide access to another person unless:
+§ 4474.
+CONFIDENTIALITY

+An owner, landlord, or housing subsidy provider who possesses documentation or information concerning a protected tenant's status as a victim of abuse, sexual assault, or stalking shall keep the documentation or information confidential and shall not allow or provide access to another person unless: